litprog/litprog/lit_v3/11_overview.md

 ```

  1. read Markdown files as input,
- 2. write source code files and buffers as output,
+ 2. write source code files as output,
- 3. exectue code blocks and capture their output
+ 3. execute code blocks and capture their output
-    (code files from step 2 to are accessible).
+    (optionally using code files generated in step 2).
- 4. (optional `--in-place-update`) to use captured output from step 3 and partially rewrite the input files
+ 4. use captured output from step 3 for in-place
+    updates of the markdown from step 1.
  5. write HTML and PDF artifacts as documentation.

 ## Theories of Programs

 [Peter Naur][href_wiki_naur] (the N in BNF) wrote a wonderful essay [Programming as Theory Building][href_naur_patb] in 1985 that I think still holds up to this day.
-What ressonates strongly with many experienced programmers is the idea, that code by itself is almost worthless, because it does not capture the theories upon which it is based.
+What resonates strongly with many experienced programmers is the idea, that code by itself is almost worthless, because it does not capture the theories upon which it is based.
 The code by itself, may for a while continue to serve a use-case, but any attempt to modify or build upon code, without access to the theories used to create it, is ultimately doomed to fail or to be so expensive, that reimplementation from scratch should be considered.

 Naur is not optimistic that such theories can be captured in artifacts at all, as they are a form of tacit knowledge, difficult to express in code, in diagrams or documentation.
-If these theories can at all be transmitted from one person to another, then only in an interactive process between a programmer who knows the theories (without knowing how to express them) and another programmer who can commit to an ongoing process to rebuild the theories in their own mind through continual probing of the original authors.
+If these theories can at all be transmitted from one person to another, then only through ongoing interactions between a programmer who knows the theories and another who has to rebuild the theories from scratch in their own mind.

 [href_wiki_naur]: https://en.wikipedia.org/wiki/Peter_Naur

 [href_naur_patb]: https://pages.cs.wisc.edu/~remzi/Naur.pdf

-I don't know if Naur is correct in his pesimism about documentation.
+I don't know if Naur is correct in his pessimism about documentation.
 He may well be.
-To the extent that such artifacts *can* be created, to the extent that theories can be captured effectively, the Literate Programming paradigm is worth a shot and LitProg is an attempt to reduce, as much as possible, the friction to create artifacts that represent the full program, not just its code.
-The goal is to help new programmers to gain full ownership of the programs they inherit, be it as users or as maintainers, as if they were the original authors.
+To the extent that such artifacts *can* be created however, to the extent that theories *can* be captured effectively, the Literate Programming paradigm is worth a shot.
+The goal of LitProg is to reduce, as much as possible, the friction to create artifacts that represent the full program, including its theories, not just its code.
+The goal is to help new programmers to gain full ownership of the programs they inherit, be it as users or as maintainers.
+The goal is to reduce the effort to communicate the essence of a program, so that later programmers can understand it just as well as the original authors.

 ## Narratives of Programs

-The main innovation of Literate Programming is to change your focus as a programmer from the compiler or interprerter that has to parse your code,
-toward the narrative that your readers will need to understand why your program exists.
-If you cannot or will not justify the existence of your program, then your unfortunate readers will be on an archeological expidition to try and reverse engineer from the code, how it came to be in the first place.
-If they cannot find such a justification, they may well resort to adding a kludge onto the program, to hack together a cancerous growth, that is incoherent with the original theories upon which the program was based, from which the code was originally derived.
+The idea of Literate Programming is to change your main focus as a programmer from writing for the compiler or interpreter, toward your readers.
+Change the main focus from the code and how it is parsed by a machine, toward your human readers, who will want to understand *why* you wrote the code the way you did.
+If you cannot or will not justify the existence of your program, then your unfortunate readers will be like Sherlock Holmes, trying to piece together from morsels of evidence, how anything fits together.
+If they cannot find such a justification, they may well resort to adding kludge after kludge, to hack together a cancerous growth, that is incoherent with the original theories upon which the program was based.

-With LitProg, your program isn't a loose collection of source files with a structure that is either implicit or only apparent after understanding a build system and chasing down recursive levels of imports.
+With LitProg, your program doesn't have to be loose collection of source files with a structure that is either implicit or only apparent after understanding a build system, and only after chasing down recursive levels of imports.
 Instead you can structure your program in a way that makes most sense for your readers.
 You can write documentation, diagrams, code and tests in whatever order makes the most sense for people who want to understand the "why" of your program.

 ## Building, Block by Block

 In practical terms, LitProg makes it possible to construct a narrative for your program by composing it with fenced code blocks.
-You can give each block an id/name, include them in others, write them to files and run them in subprocesses.
+You can define an id/name for each block, include them in others, write them to files and run them in sub-processes.
 A typical use case for such executable code blocks is to validate (and demonstrate to your readers) that your program is correct.

 LitProg is simple and flexible.
-You can use it with practically any programming language and use many common programming tools.
-With Markdown, the barrier to entry is very low and the generated documentation is very close original Markdown, so you won't have to constantly check if the generated documentation looks ok.
+You can use it with practically any programming language and use your existing tools.
+With Markdown, the barrier to entry is very low and the generated documentation is very close to the original Markdown, so you won't have to constantly check if the generated documentation looks OK.
 Instead, you can stay focused and productive in your text editor and continue to work with your existing tools.

-!!! aside "Caveat"
+!!! aside "Caveat on "existing tools""

     Granted, code completion, jump to definition and other IDE features may not work as well in code blocks of a Markdown file as they do in plain source code files.
-Since LitProg generates such source files however, you can switch to them if your editor doesn't support such features in the context of a Markdown file.
+Since LitProg generates such source files however, you can at least fall back on them for debugging.

 ## Minimal Example